-We need to retain discretion over charges for special circumstances, such as events aimed at charitable fund-raising, where their aims are broadly consistent with the Hall's constitional objectives.
+We need to retain discretion over charges for special circumstances, such as events aimed at charitable fund-raising, where their aims are broadly consistent with the Hall's constitutional objectives.
 This extends to community support bookings (e.g. First Responders) or public meetings/village consultations that relate to local community matters.
+Waiving the normal hire charge for these types of bookings was agreed initially at a meeting in April 2000, setting an initial precedent.
+The matter was discussed again and the policy varied in 2007 (it is unclear why the precedent wasn't followed) but, in 2020-21, the Hiring Policy in this Handbook was rewritten and adopted by the committee as its new policy, with a revised structure of charges published.

-For charitable bookings, it would be wrong to allow the Hall to be used for free because this could be considered to be effectively contributing to a charity other than the Village Hall, which can be problematic under charity law.
+For charitable bookings, only in exceptional circumstances should the Hall be used for free because this could be considered to be contributing to a charity other than the Village Hall, which can be problematic under charity law.
 There would need to be provision to do so in our governing document, and our assets can only be used to further our own constitutional objectives.
 (In contrast, we could hold an event that meets our 'recreational' objectives, which fundraises for another cause, but we must be clear about this.)
 As the Charity Commission's guidance 'The essential trustee: what you need to know, what you need to do' puts it:

 "Trustees must "make sure the charity's assets are only used to support or carry out its purposes."

-In setting a charge, the aim should be to roughly cover the basic running costs for the time and facilities used (perhaps half the standard community charge).
-The Booking Secretary has discretion and the published hire rates notice states:
+In asking for some kind of payment (essentially a donation), the aim should be to roughly cover the basic running costs for the time and facilities used.
+In May 2022, it was agreed that "...we need to look for a donation, of c.50% of normal hire charges, as a rough guide".
+The published hire rates notice from 2022 states: